 The diagnosis of glanders is confirmed by culture from blood, sputum, or other infected sites.

 Be sure to inform the laboratory of the suspected or confirmed diagnosis.

-The differential diagnoses for glanders includes any infectious disease causing fever, headache, muscle pain with pneumonia, abscesses or skin involvement, including:
+The differential diagnoses for glanders includes any infectious disease causing fever, headache, muscle pain with pneumonia, abscesses, or skin involvement.
+These diseases include:

 No vaccine is currently available for glanders.
 Prevention involves identifying and eradicating infecting animals in endemic areas and appropriate use of personal protective equipment in the healthcare setting and those dealing with potentially infected animals.

 Glanders carried a high fatality rate in the pre-antibiotic era, but there have been few human cases since the introduction of antibiotics.
-It is expected that it would behave similarly to melioidosis.
+It is expected that the outcomes for glanders would be similar to those seen in melioidosis.

 Spickler, Anna Rovid.
 Glanders.
 At http://www.cfsph.iastate.edu/DiseaseInfo/disease.php?name=glanders&lang=en.
 Accessed April 16, 2019.